Machine Learning Algorithms

 Gradient Boosting Machines (GBM)

 A Gradient Boosting Machine is an ensemble learning technique wherein models are built sequentially.
-The process trains each new model to correct the errors made by the previous model and improves it incrementally.
+The process trains each new model to correct the previous model’s errors and improve it incrementally.

-The iterative approach reduces the bias and variance of GBM.
-This makes it very useful in regression as well as classification tasks.
+The iterative approach reduces GBM’s bias and variance, making it very useful in regression and classification tasks.
 GBM captures complex patterns in data by capitalizing on the strengths of several models.
-Hence, high-performance predictive modeling in various domains, finance, healthcare, and marketing, are all widely put into use.
+Hence, high-performance predictive modeling in various domains, such as finance, healthcare, and marketing, is widely used.

 Random Forests

-Random Forest is an ensemble learning method combining both classification and regression tree techniques in which the learning algorithm creates multiple decision trees during training and then merges their predictions to improve accuracy.
+Random Forest is an ensemble learning method that combines classification and regression tree techniques.
+In this method, the learning algorithm creates multiple decision trees during training and then merges their predictions to improve accuracy.

-Results obtained from many decision trees are aggregated to reduce overfitting risk in individual decision trees.
+Results from many decision trees are aggregated to reduce overfitting risk in individual decision trees.
 Hence, Random Forest is a robust algorithm that can handle large datasets with high dimensionality.
-It is widely used in tasks such as risk analysis and fraud detection and in predictive modeling, which offers very high accuracy and versatility.
+It is widely used in tasks such as risk analysis, fraud detection, and predictive modeling, which offer very high accuracy and versatility.

 Evaluation of Machine Learning Algorithms